• Home

 Security & Login

-Under the Facebook settings, on the top of left hand sidebar is Security & Login settings.
-Here you can see the complete list of devices that are used to login your Facebook account.
+Under the Facebook settings, on the top of the left-hand sidebar is Security & Login settings.
+Here you can see the complete list of devices that are used to log in to your Facebook account.
 If you get suspicious about any device, you can log out of that particular device or alternatively log out of all the sessions at once.

-To strengthen the login process further you can do following settings.
+To strengthen the login process further you can do the following settings.

-• Login with your profile picture.
-Instead of using email ID or mobile number, you can click on your picture to login.
+- Login with your profile picture.
+Instead of using an email ID or mobile number, you can click on your picture to login.

 Privacy Settings & Tools